Research Projects

 - Proposed an efficient affinity-driven MTL framework that pre-selects task groups to maximize MTL performance gains.

-2. Data-Driven Energy Optimization for Multi-Modal Transit Agencies Project Details
+2. Data-Driven Energy Optimization for Multi-Modal Transit Agencies

 - Designed and developed a framework for predicting energy consumption for various transit vehicle types using multi-month sensor data, outperforming classic learning algorithms (decision trees and linear regression) by ~ 33% in MSE reduction.